jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 ```
 </details><br/>

-If you want to run a single test instead of all tests, you can use the `testOnly` command in the SBT shell to match on the name of the test.
+If you want to run a single test instead of all tests, you can use the `testOnly` command in the SBT shell to match the name of the test.
 For example:

 ```Make
 testOnly -- "*fahrenheitToCelsius(32)*"